The Public Audit Forum

 Enhance the efficiency, effectiveness and high standards of public audit across the public sector by active co-operation between the audit organisations, sharing knowledge and good practice on the application of audit standards and codes of practice of the auditors of bodies delivering public services.

-The Forum oversees the development and publication of the Statement of Recommended Practice – Practice Note 10: Audit of financial statements of public sector bodies in the United Kingdom:
+The Forum oversees the development and publication of the Statement of Recommended Practice – Practice Note 10: Audit of financial statements and regularity of public sector bodies in the United Kingdom:

 The Forum is responsible for leading the maintenance and revisions of Practice Notice 10 to ensure it remains fit for purpose.
 The Forum has established a Standing Group to carry out these responsibilities.
 The Group terms of reference are available.